encord-team/encord-agents/docs/editor_agents/examples/index.md

 Let's go through the code section by section.

-First, we import dependencies and set up the project:
+First, we import dependencies and set up the Project:

 !!! info
-    Make sure to put in your own project hash here.
+    Make sure to insert your Project's hash here.

 <!--codeinclude-->
 [agent.py](../../code_examples/gcp/frame_classification.py) lines:1-14
 <!--/codeinclude-->

-Next, we create a data model and a system prompt based on the project ontology that will tell Claude how to structure its response:
+Next, we create a data model and a system prompt based on the Project Ontology that will tell Claude how to structure its response:

 <!--codeinclude-->
 [agent.py](../../code_examples/gcp/frame_classification.py) lines:17-28